French, Italian or Swiss... There are three basic kinds of meringues with different recipes for very different uses.

 How to make French meringue

 You will need egg whites and sugar (and in some cases, icing sugar).
 In general, double the weight of sugar is used in relation to the weight of whites.
-For example, if you use 100 gr of egg whites, you will need 200 gr of sugar.
+For example, if you use 100 g of egg whites, you will need 200 g of sugar.
+To prepare the meringue:

 Uses for French Meringue